-- Separation anxiety: Separation anxiety (sometimes referred to as SA) is a common behavioural problem in dogs, especially in those that are left alone for long periods.
+Separation anxiety (sometimes referred to as SA) is a common behavioural problem.
+Especially for those dogs that are left alone for long periods.
 Conversely, many dogs exhibit SA when they have become accustomed to having people around them for long periods, only for that to suddenly change.
 It’s for this reason SA has become common after the Covid-19 lockdowns.
-Signs of separation anxiety can include excessive barking, destructive behavior, and inappropriate elimination.
+Signs of separation anxiety can include excessive barking or whimpering, destructive behaviour, and inappropriate elimination.

 Dogs may bark excessively for reasons including boredom, fear, or anxiety.
 They could be trying to alert you to something, or warning others to stay away.
 Dogs will often seek to guard their humans, and can be quite possessive.
 If left unaddressed, excessive barking can become distressing for owner and their neighbours.
 As well as needing to address the cause of the barking, physically, excessive barking can itself harm your dog.

 Dogs may exhibit destructive behaviour, such as chewing or digging for various reasons.
 Often it’s due to boredom, anxiety, or a need for more exercise.
 This can result in damage to property and even injury to the dog.

 Jumping on people is a common behavioural problem in dogs, especially in puppies.
 While it may be seen as an expression of affection, it can also be a nuisance and even dangerous in some cases.
 Remember, not everyone you encounter will be as comfortable around your dog as you are.
 Some people may have had negative experiences and could react badly.